 So whether the project in front of you will be designing a kid's room, a bedroom, or the home office/workout room that you've always dreamed of, picking colors is certain to be the first thing you're likely to do, if only because none of your other choices (e.g. furniture upholstery, pillows, drapery, etc). will make any sense until you do.

 There are a lot of different ways to decide on a color palette.
 There was a time when decorating all had to be by the book, but today there are a lot fewer hard and fast rules.
 In the end, you're looking for something that suits your tastes and expresses your point of view and choosing the right colors is a great, big step towards doing just that.
 Of course, there's a reason why there are rules - and no, it's not just so that they can be broken.
 If interior design isn't your first inclination, or you're not really sure what good design is, but you're sure you'd like to live in it, then it's probably good to start by coloring within the lines.

-Follow this simple how-to to help you choose a color scheme for your home.
+Follow these simple steps to help you choose a color scheme for your home.
 Learn to mix colors and fabrics and how to repeat color throughout the room.
-Read some of the principles of decorating and learn how to use coordinating fabrics and dressmaker details.

-- First, choose a style (formal or casual) and a theme for your room (such as American country, English garden, techno modern).
+- First, choose a style (formal or casual) and a theme for your room (such as French country, English garden, and modern).

 - With the style and theme in mind, decide on an 'anchor' fabric that has 3 or more colors.

-- Use the background color from the fabric as a wall color.
+- Use the background color of the fabric as a wall color.

 - Pick a mid-toned color from the fabric for flooring and large furniture pieces, which could be a solid or patterned design.
 Upholstery can also be done in your anchor fabric or coordinating fabric.